 Valet Parking Tips: Must not exceed $5 per day.
 Parking receipt required.

-Hotel Allowances:- Hotel Tips may be reimbursed one time up to $5 upon each hotel check in and upon each hotel checkout.
+Hotel Allowances: Tips may be reimbursed one time up to $5 upon each hotel check in and upon each hotel checkout.

-Airport Allowances: T reimbursed .Baggage Handling- Airport Tips: Tips may be paid one time up to $5 for the airport outbound departure trip and for the inbound departure trip.
+Airport Allowances: Tips may be reimbursed one time up to $5 for the airport outbound departure trip and for the inbound departure trip.
 Maximum total for entire trip is not to exceed $10.

 State Employee Tax Exemption: A Travel Tax Exempt Form is available for lodging and rental car.
 The form can be approved by your department’s business office.
 A separate form is required for each trip.